 - Review the SAMHSA "Know Your Rights" Guide.
 Do not ask about recovery status; you may describe program policies about substance use

 - Consider that candidates may be suited for more than one position

 - Minimize the time it takes to go from Screening to Starting

 - Be familiar with the CORI waiver process

 - Have computer access, phone, email, business cards, etc. ready on the first day.

 Read more about these activities and further suggestions:

 - Find Job Description support (job titles, work activities, skills, etc.) through O-NET OnLine,such as

-- ATTC’s Imagine Who You Could Save website
+- ATTC’s Imagine Who You Could Save video

 - Position Marketing/Advertising Materials